chingu-voyages/V61-tier2-team-23/README.md

 ## Overview

 Guessify is a fun website were visitors can play a word game similar to wordl and track their games.
 Users may create an account or sign-in with their Google account and track how many games they played and wins they have achieved.
 The game can be played on any device and users can use a dark mode layout if prefered.
-Passwords are securley saved with Firebase Auth.
+Passwords are securley saved with Firebase Authentication.

 ## Features

-**Create Account:** Users may create an account with name, email, and password.
+**Create Account:** Users may create an account with their name, email, and password.

-**Sign-In with Google:** [BODY]
+**Sign-In with Google:** Users may sign-in to their Google account.
+An account is created on Firebase that matches their Google email so they can come back and continue their progess.

-**Gameboard:** [BODY]
+**Gameboard:** Users have 6 attempts to guess the 5 letter word.
+The word is randomly selected from a list of 500 words at a 9th grade reading level.
+If the a guess contains a letter in the correct spot it is highlighted green, and if the letter exists in the word but is in a different place then it is highlighted yellow.
+Users may ask Gemini for a Hint.
+Users may also select a hard mode option.

 **Firebase Configuration:** [BODY]